Severson-Group/AMDC-Firmware/docs/Firmware-Logging.md

 1. For every variable that you want to log within your code, create a new global variable with the same name prepended by `LOG_` (note that it is case sensitive).
 For example, if you have a variable `foo` in your code that you would like to log, create a new global variable of the same type called `LOG_foo`.

-1. Update all desired global logging variables wherever desired by assigning the local variable to the global variable (e.g. `LOG_foo = foo;`)
+1. Update all global logging variables wherever desired by assigning the local variable to the global variable (e.g. `LOG_foo = foo;`)

 #### Example
 The following example illustrates one possible use case:

 We have a typedef called `Currents_t` that is a struct containing measured currents from each of the three inverter phases.
 This variable is then updated by the generic `read_currents` function.
 You could imagine this function reading in the three current sensors from an inverter.
 We wish to log the three phase currents.
 To do this we use the two steps listed above.
 First we create global variables for each of the three currents that we care about.
-Then in the callback function we update the global variables to equal the local variables that we care about tracking.
+Then in the callback function we update the global current variables to equal the measured currents that we care about tracking.
 Note that in this example we update the global variables within the callback but you can update them at any point in your code.
 For example, we could have updated the global variables inside of the `read_currents()` function

 ```
 double LOG_Ia = 0.0;